 With the market and industry moving at such a breakneck pace, it can be difficult to orient ourselves to see what kind of brave new world of wellness is really taking shape.
 But from where we're sitting, there are a handful of truly exciting, innovative brands that are poised to take the lead in redefining how we take care of ourselves—because, in many ways, they already have.
 Meet their founders and learn about their inspiring missions below.

-Mission statement: "To provide period-proof, patriarchy-proof products for real menstruating humans and empower women and girls around the globe." — Miki Agrawal, founder and "She-EO"
+Mission statement: "To provide period-proof, patriarchy-proof products for real menstruating humans and empower women and girls around the globe." — Miki Agrawal, Thinx founder.

 Thanks to impeccable branding, unapologetically tongue-in-cheek ads, and a product that truly delivers on a seemingly impossible promise, Thinx has rapidly evolved the idea of "period panties" from a collective WTF to something actually cool—in turn, completely recontextualizing the conversation around menstruation, which until very recently was still frustratingly taboo.
 "It has a lot to do with periods being an embarrassing, 'gross' bodily function that nobody wants to hear or talk about," says Agrawal.
 "This sucks, but we've got a solution now to remove the anxiety we deal with every month and actually talk about it."

 That deep-seated inclination to be silent about our periods, she says, is far more impactful than just the sheer illogicality of women's inability to be open about one of the most natural things on the planet.
 "In the developing world, girls don't even have the basic resources needed to leave the house during their periods, so they end up using bits of mattresses, old rags, even leaves and mud … whatever they can find," says Agrawal.
 "This is happening because it is so taboo that no one even wants to discuss solutions at all.
-What's worse is, in many nations, menstruating women are considered unclean and are sequestered during their periods or are banned from their own kitchens or temples.
 This extent of stigma is a tragedy."

-So Thinx's strategy is to start by empowering women to feel confident—even sexy—during their periods, while extending that mission for education abroad.
+So Thinx's strategy is to start by empowering women to feel confident—even sexy—during their periods.
 The brand's flagship line includes lacy, black panties that are designed to absorb leaks and spotting during menstruation, while wicking away moisture and keeping you completely dry.
 They're reusable and very cute, too.
-Recently, the brand expanded to activewear and 100% organic tampons with reusable applicators—the latter was such a popular concept that Thinx's initial stock sold out almost immediately.
+Recently, the brand expanded to activewear and 100% reusable tampon applicators.

 Mission statement: "To feed your bliss!" — Amanda Chantal Bacon, founder